Menu Close

 • Uganda is home to more than 50% of the world’s mountain gorilla population, most of which reside in Bwindi Impenetrable Forest National Park and Mgahinga Gorilla National Park.
 Bwindi is an 8 hour drive from Entebbe, or a handy 1 ½ hour flight from Entebbe.

-• Gorilla trekking in Bwindi National Park promises an adventure through thick forest, giving visitors the opportunity to experience the ‘African jungle feel’ firsthand.
-Depending on the family of gorillas you visit, you may have to trek to steep areas of the Bwindi Impenetrable Forest, meaning some level of physical fitness is important.
+• Gorilla trekking in Bwindi promises an adventure through thick forest, giving visitors the opportunity to experience the ‘African jungle feel’ firsthand.
+Depending on the family of gorillas you visit, you may have to trek to steep areas of the Bwindi, meaning some level of physical fitness is important.
 A gorilla trekking permit in Uganda costs $700.

 Read more about gorilla trekking Rwanda vs Uganda

-5. What wildlife can I expect to see when on a Rwanda safari?
+4. What wildlife can I expect to see in Rwanda?

 Rwanda is a safe destination for tourists.
 Unfortunately, the country is still stained by the memory of the horrific genocide, which happened as a result of historical conflict between the Tutsi and Hutu peoples.